Gutter Cleaning In 6 Steps For Homeowners

 3. Scoop Out Smaller Debris and Sediment

 Use your plastic scoop or small trowel to remove packed debris, sediment, and smaller materials that hand removal missed.
-Work methodically along each section, scraping the bottom of the gutter to remove stuck-on materials.
+Work methodically along each section, scraping the bottom during gutter cleaning is a must to remove stuck-on materials.

 This step reveals the true condition of your gutters and helps identify any damage that larger debris may have hidden.
 Take note of any rust spots, holes, or separation joints that need attention.